Who can apply for this scholarship?

 What is the difference between a degree at University and a degree at EIT?

-Is my scholarship transferable from one EIT degree to another (eg. Bachelor of Primary Teaching to Bachelor of Early Childhood Teaching)?
+Is my scholarship transferable from one EIT degree to another (eg. from Bachelor of Teaching (Primary) to Bachelor of Teaching (Early Childhood Education)?

 Yes, it could be in agreement with the Marketing Director in Hawke’s Bay or Campus Director in Tairāwhiti.
 If you have been offered the scholarship but decide to pursue a different degree, you could transfer it as long as you meet the degree entry criteria.